-Arabic: Arabic film, literature, media, and translation
+Arabic: Modern Arab intellectual history, film, literature, and media

 The Aesthetic of Revolution in the Film and Literature of Naguib Mahfouz (1952-1967), Lanham M.D: Lexington Books.
 2014.